Common Fish Contaminants and Health Impacts

 — Many of them can be carried long distances by air or water away from where there were released

-— Some chemicals like PCBs are fat-loving (also called lipophilic) and do not mix well with water, and this makes them more likely to move inside the bodies of animals, including fish
+— Some chemicals like PCBs are fat-loving (also called lipophilic) meaning that they dissolve in fats/oils and do not mix well with water, and this makes them more likely to enter and stay in the bodies of animals, including fish

-— They are not easily broken down, or metabolized, once they make it inside the body of an organism
+— They are not easily broken down, or metabolized, once they make it inside the body of an organism, and may stay there for a long time.